-9. What does FATCA mean for me as a Non-Individual customer?
+9. What does FATCA mean for me as a Non-Individual or entity customer?

 As a non-individual customer, you may be required to provide certain information/documentation to determine your status under FATCA.
 As the impact of FATCA is wider than just US institutions, we will be required to establish your FATCA status based on self-declaration forms and/or additional IRS forms.
-As a non-individual customer, we will need to ascertain the following based on the information/documentation provided:
+We will need to ascertain the following based on the information/documentation provided: